Math-to-Code Input Mappings

-instance, as well as provide mappings between the input variable names in the code and the mathematical variables in the mathematical formulation.
+Here, we provide mappings between the mathematical variables in the mathematical formulation and input variable names in the code.
 For users to customize the values (not the structure) of the flu model given in flu_components.py

 , they must abide by certain input specifications.